AI in the classroom: how it can impact the school of tomorrow

 By artificial intelligence, we mean technology that is aware of its environment and carries out tasks in a way that maximizes its chances of success.
 These tasks typically involve planning, researching, language processing and facial recognition.

 AI research started as early as 1956, but today it seems more relevant than ever.
 From Siri and Alexa to the most recent Google AI, who can make a phone call for you, we live in a world that is destined to become more and more shaped by artificial intelligence.
-But what role could AI have in the future of our education?
+But what could be the future of AI in the classroom?

 AI in everyday life